stepmn818/AirBnB/README.md

 5. [Results](#results)

 ## Installation
 Python 3.9.7 is used for this project.
-Users can install required libraries for this project using <code> pip install -r /path/to/requirements.txt </code>
+Users can install required libraries for this project using <code> pip install -r requirements.txt </code>

 ## Project Motivation